qtannn/luxury_fashion_resale_analytics/README.md

 ## 📊 **The Key Takeaways (If You’re in a Hurry, Read This!)**

 ### 🔥 **What did we learn?**
+💰 **Revenue & Sales Trends**
-- Handbags are the main source of revenue for TFG
+- Handbags drive the most revenue for TFG.
-- Chanel, Prada, and Cartier are top 3 brands with highest sales
+- Chanel, Prada, and Cartier are the top-selling brands in terms of volume.
+- Sydney & Melbourne customers are the most active buyers of pre-owned luxury items.
+- Sales peaked in mid-2023 and grew in 2024, showing seasonal fluctuations.
+- Sales dropped in 2025 due to store renovations affecting operations.

+📈 **Pricing & Value Retention**
-- **Luxury Watches & Jewelry retain value better** than handbags.
+- Luxury Watches & Jewelry hold value better than handbags.
-- **Rolex & Hermès have the highest price retention** while **Chanel & Louis Vuitton bags depreciate the fastest** (below 50% retention).
+- Rolex & Hermès have the highest value retention, while Chanel & Louis Vuitton bags depreciate the fastest (below 50% retention).
-- Sydney and Melbourne customers buy pre-owned items from TFG the most.
-- TFG has pretty good sourcing strategy currently as most of the items are in Good or Excellent condition.
-- Most items has 40-80% of value retention depending on other factor as well.
-However, items are expected to decrease at least 20% of their original value when being resold.
+- Most items retain 40-80% of their original price, but resale value is expected to drop at least 20% on average.
-- The sale peaked in mid-2023 and continued to grow in 2024 with signs of seasonal fluctuation.
-In 2025, sales have been descreasing since the store is being reinnovated which sluggish the operation.
-- **Some items in poor condition are still sold at 100%+ of their original price** due to rarity & demand.
+- Some poor-condition items still sell at 100%+ of their original price due to rarity and high demand.

+📦 **Inventory & Sourcing Efficiency**
+- TFG's sourcing strategy is currently very good – most items are in Good or Excellent condition.
-- Prada, Chanel, and Cartier have highest stock turnover rate, suggesting a strong demand for items from these brands.
+- Prada, Chanel, and Cartier have the highest stock turnover rate, indicating strong demand.
-- Days on market has been increasing since mid-2023 and remained that high in 2024.
-This indicates that customers are no longer willing to make impulsive purchase when they saw it.
-This behavior could be attributed to customers tightening their budget due to economic downturn and inflation happening in Australia.
+- Days on Market has increased since mid-2023 and remained high in 2024, suggesting customers are no longer making impulsive purchases.
+- Economic downturn & inflation in Australia may be causing buyers to be more cautious with spending.

 ### 🏷 **Our answer to the task?**
 📌 **Pricing Strategy**: